wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 == Description ==

-The **AlphaOmega Captcha & Anti-Spam** plugin is an effective and simple-to-use WordPress plugin that blocks spam and filters posted user Comments for inappropriate content.
+The **AlphaOmega Captcha & Anti-Spam Filter ** plugin is an effective and simple-to-use WordPress plugin that blocks spam and filters posted user Comments for inappropriate content.
 This can dramatically reduce the amount of spam-related Comments sent to you.

 There are several **Captcha Types** from which to choose, including: